pvachon/gpsagent/README.md

 The `requirements.txt` file should be up to date, just install by piping it into pip.

+Of course, this uses `asyncio`, so if you intend to port to an older Python, you have your work cut out for you.

 ## License

 The TruePosition GPS Agent is licensed under an MIT/X style license.